 This qualification adheres to the Credit Recognition and Transfer Regulations, with no additional stipulations.

 This qualification adheres to the General Regulations for the University, with no additional stipulations.

 Honours, Distinction and Merit are not awarded for this qualification.

-Schedules to the Regulations for Diploma in Global Humanitarian Engineering
+Schedule E: Elective Courses for Diploma in Global Humanitarian Engineering